-- 1. Complete the Budget Form that follows.
-Note that is has been revised from last year's form by the addition of a "Direct Services" section. - 2.
+- 1. Complete the Budget Form that follows. - 2.
 On a separate sheet, provide an itemized budget that relates to the Budget Form.
 Describe all existing funding sources and amounts for your proposed project, and how those funding sources will be used.
 Provide an itemized budget for your project (use the template below).
 Identify all staff positions for which funding is being requested and specify the hourly wage (or other basis of compensation) being paid.
 If more than one staff position has the same title, list them separately. - 3.
 Identify the person who prepared the budget and that person's qualifications.

-1 In developing a budget that includes staffing/consultant costs, remember to factor in increases (if any) that will be in effect during the expected contract period.
+1 In developing a budget that includes staffing/consultant costs, remember to factor in salary increases (if any) that will be in effect during the expected contract period.